Skip to content

 Where can I get help if I am being abused?

 If you are in immediate danger, call 911.
 For confidential domestic violence support in Georgia, call 1-800-334-2836.
-Use a safer phone or device if your calls, texts, or browsing may be monitored.
+Use a safer phone or device if your calls, texts, browsing, or location may be monitored.

 About this guide